Roger D. McConchie

 Since the Canadian Charter of Rights and Freedoms[3] came into force following patriation of the Canadian constitution from the United Kingdom in 1982, the Supreme Court of Canada has rendered a series of decisions concerning liability and remedies for defamation[4].
 These decisions are binding on the courts of appeal and trial courts of each province and territory.

 At common law, a libel plaintiff has the onus of proving on a balance of probabilities: (1) the impugned expression would tend to lower his or her reputation in the eyes of a reasonable person; (2) the expression referred to the plaintiff; and (3) the expression was communicated to at least one person other than the plaintiff.
 Falsity and damage are then presumed.
-Slander, however, requires proof of damages unless it constitutes slander per se[5].
+Slander, however, requires proof of special damages unless it constitutes slander per se[5].

 A defamation plaintiff may be awarded compensatory general, aggravated and special damages, punitive damages and a permanent injunction[6].
 Pre-trial injunctive relief is rarely granted.